Nispanu78/CastingAgencyNew/README.md

 It returns a list of actors.
 If it finds the actor it returns success = True, else the following message:"
-There is no actor with that name in our system" Example of successful get/actors request:
+There is no actor with that name in our system" Examples of successful get/actors request:
 {
     "actors": [
         {